Push-Up Progression (12 Week Guide)

 Women setting up for an incline push up in a high plank during an elevated push up progression guide.

-Note, the higher the incline, the easier the push up should be.
-So you lower or drop the incline as you build strength over time.
+Note, the higher the incline, the easier the push-up.
+You’ll lower or drop the incline as you build strength over time.

 Women doing elevated push ups from an incline with hands slightly wider than shoulder width distance apart.
 Push up progressions program | Push ups